What is a museum?

 Visits to museums have greatly increased in recent years.
 There is no up-to-date figure for total visits in the UK but it is likely to exceed 100 million a year.

-The top five most visited museums in the UK in 2013 were*:
+According to the Association of Leading Visitor Attractions, the top five most visited museums in the UK in 2018/19 were:

-I want to donate something to a museum
+How can I donate something to a museum?

-I want to set up a new museum
+How do I set up a new museum?

 Anybody thinking of setting up a new museum should consider how it could be sustained over time.
 The climate for setting up a new museum is difficult, public money is not easily available and existing museums are finding it increasingly hard to meet revenue costs.

-The Association of Independent Museums (AIM) has published a series of guides for museums, including one called Successfully setting up a new museum.
-This contains up-to-date information for anyone considering setting up a museum in the UK.
+The Association of Independent Museums (AIM) has published a guide to Successfully setting up a new museum, containing information for anyone considering setting up a museum in the UK.